JuliaCI/PkgTemplates.jl/docs/src/index.md

 These concepts should be familiar if you've used [Jinja](https://palletsprojects.com/p/jinja) or [Mustache](https://mustache.github.io) (Mustache is the particular flavour used by PkgTemplates, via [Mustache.jl](https://github.com/jverzani/Mustache.jl)).

+Please keep the difference between these two things in mind when reading this documentation!

 ### Documentation

 If you're looking to **create new packages**, see the [User Guide](user.md).